esimorre/django-admin-workflow/README.md

  * these below no longer have a global scope (except for the superuser):
    * the "fields" and "read_onlyfields" attributes of model admin
    * the permissions on the model
-   * it depend on the user role and status of the model instance.
+   * it depends on the user role and status of the model instance.
  * the admin interface is no longer reserved for backend use, but also for the end user interface

 ## Quick start
-(First, it is advisable to follow the following in "dry run" mode by browsing the vacation application).
+(First, it is advisable to follow the following in "dry run" mode and browsing the vacation application example).

 1. Add "django_admin_workflow" to your INSTALLED_APPS setting like this::
 ```python